top of page

 Benefits of being an effective listener

-1. You enrich your personal growth.
-We grow when we adopt positive attributes, habits, and attitudes about ourselves and others.
-As you listen respectfully to others, you develop empathy: you become more open to other points of view and develop a greater understanding of others.
-You also learn how to “slow down and be present in the moment.”
-Your appreciation of your own worth improves as you see that you have more to offer than just your words.
+We grow when we adopt positive attributes, habits, and attitudes toward ourselves and others.
+As you listen with empathy, you become more open to different perspectives and develop a deeper understanding of those around you.
+Also, you learn how to “slow down and be present in the moment.”
+Through this process, your sense of self-worth grows as you realize you have more to offer than just your words.
 “Sometimes the best thing we have to offer is a pair of ears willing to listen and a heart willing to love.”
-Effective listening can also improve your prayer life.
+Effective listening can also enhance your prayer life.
 “We can pray with the intentional desire to listen….
 In this same vein, to listen effectively in prayer we must be still…stillness and quiet are essential in prayer.”1

 Conclusion

-3 views0 comments
+6 views0 comments

 Recent Posts